BranTurner/Kirby-Laravel-Starter/README.md

 ### Implementation

-- A custom helper file (`app/helpers.php`) is loaded that sets `e()` equivalent to Laravel, Kirby’s helper file is then loaded.
-This allows Kirby’s `e()` to be overriden without modifying it’s source.
+The implementation is fairly simple: anything Laravel doesn't want, pass to Kirby.

+- Kirby is imported as a submodule in `cms/kirby` - you can checkout any Kirby version you like.
-- Kirby is bootstrapped in `bootstrap/app.php`.
+- `Kirby\Cms\App` is bootstrapped in `bootstrap/app.php`.
 - All routes that are not caught by Laravel are rendered by Kirby.
 See `routes/web.php`.
 - Kirby-specific URLs are excluded from the CSRF middleware.
 See `app/Http/Middleware/VerifyCsrfToken.php`.